Amherst-Statistics/katherinemansfieldr/README.md

 There is also `mansfieldComplete` which contains all of the stories from the three story collections in one character vector.

+This package also contains text mining and feature extraction functions for textual data analysis problems.
+Users can extract elements such as words, sentences and punctuation marks from a character vector of text.
+Functions that analyze these textual elements such as character frequency and word/sentence length are also included.

 ## Installation

 To install this package, please refer to the following commands: